Stefano Pioli: 2022–2024: Later seasons and departure

 On 13 August 2022, Milan defeated Udinese 4–2, securing three consecutive wins at the start of the competition for the first time in 26 seasons, last accomplished in 1996.
 On 31 October, Milan announced that Pioli extended his contract until 30 June 2025.
 On 8 March 2023, Milan beat Tottenham 1–0 on aggregate, reaching Champions League quarter finals last done in the 2011–12 season.

 On 2 April, Milan squashed Napoli 4–0 at Stadio Diego Armando Maradona, inflicting their worst defeat since 2007.
 With that win, Milan won three successive matches in Naples, last done in 1951.
 On 18 April, Milan beat Napoli 2–1 on aggregate following a 1–1 draw, reaching the Champions League semi-finals, last done in the 2006–07 season.
 Milan eventually lost to city rivals Inter 3–0 on aggregate in the semi-finals.
 On 28 May, he led Milan to qualify for the Champions League for a third successive season following a 1–0 win at Juventus.

 Milan started Pioli's final season with an away win against Bologna on 21 August.
 On 7 October, after a difficult win against Genoa, Milan stood at the top of the league table.
 However, the team lost the lead in the league table after a 0–1 loss against Juventus on 22 October.

 Milan was knocked out of the Champions League group stage on 13 December, finishing third in the group and qualifying to the UEFA Europa League instead.
 On 20 January 2024, after 3–2 win against Udinese, Pioli reached a milestone of 100 wins for Milan in the league, becoming the fifth manager to achieve the feat after Carlo Ancelotti, Fabio Capello, Nereo Rocco and Nils Liedholm.

 On 24 May 2024, AC Milan announced that Pioli would depart after the end of the 2023–24 season.

 Al Nassr

 On 18 September 2024, Al Nassr announced that Pioli had signed a deal to coach the team after they dismissed Luís Castro.
 On 25 June 2025, it was announced that Pioli had been released with immediate effect as manager of the club.

 Return to Fiorentina

 On 12 July 2025, Pioli returned to Fiorentina as head coach, marking his second spell at the club.

-His second stint as Fiorentina manager proved to be difficult from the very beginning, with the Viola failing to win any of the first ten league games, leading to Pioli's demise on 4 November 2025, two days after a 0–1 home loss at the hands of Lecce left Fiorentina dead last in the table.
+His second stint as Fiorentina manager proved to be difficult from the very beginning, with the Viola failing to win any of the first ten league games, leading to Pioli's dismissal on 4 November 2025, two days after a 0–1 home loss at the hands of Lecce left Fiorentina dead last in the table.